 If you aren’t moving forward (or backwards!), spinning your wheels is a bad idea.
 It’s not good for the tracks, your 4WD, and those involved in the recovery.
 A 5 minute recovery will turn into an hour long ordeal through a few seconds of carelessness on the throttle!

-I'm not suggesting you never spin your wheels; its inevitable, and a bit of a stab now and then can get you through some situations.
-Mud especially is a terrain where you do need to spin your tyres a bit to clear the tyres, but if you aren't moving forward you are wasting your time!
+I’m not suggesting you never spin your wheels; its inevitable, and a bit of a stab now and then can get you through some situations.
+Mud especially is a terrain where you do need to spin your tyres a bit to clear the tyres, but if you aren’t moving forward you are making life harder, and risking something breaking.

 Snatch straps are not suitable for every single 4WD recovery